Ian8VT/Ian8VT.github.io/SAGA.md

 Then, I performed the Sink Removal tool to adjust the MosaicAster to have the calculated sinks filled. - FIGURE 5 -

+With sinks filled, I calculated the Flow Accumulation tool.
+The output demonstrates how many cells flow into another cell.
+As such, the higher the value and darker the shade of blue in the figure, the higher amount of other cells there are that flow into that valued cell.
+Cells in which no other cells flow into it are valued as 1 and appear as white on the figure. - FIGURE 6 -